Herbs to Increase Sperm Count, Volume, Motility, and Overall Sperm Health

 We discuss various nutrients and dietary supplements in this article that may or may not be helpful.
 If you purchase recommended products, services, or treatments, it may benefit CNY Fertility financially.
 Read more about our financial relationships here.
 The supplements discussed in this article are not intended to treat, cure, or prevent any disease.
 If you are pregnant, take any medications, or have been diagnosed with a medical condition, consult with a healthcare provider before taking any dietary supplement.

-Male fertility is a big deal.
-A 2017 meta-analysis that reviewed 185 studies and over 40,000 men in North America, Europe, New Zealand, and Australia found that sperm count has declined more than 59% from 1973 to 2011.
+Male fertility is in serious decline.
+A landmark 2017 meta-analysis of 185 studies involving more than 40,000 men across North America, Europe, New Zealand, and Australia found that sperm counts dropped by over 59% between 1973 and 2011.

 Ashwagandha May Increase Sperm Count, Motility, and Volume

 Ashwagandha (Withania somnifera) is a medicinal herb native to India that’s been used for thousands of years as part of the traditional Indian medicine known as Ayurveda.
-While many parts of the plants are used, most of the beneficial properties and preparations come from the root.
+Most of the beneficial properties and preparations come from the root.

-One placebo-controlled study of 42 men showed that taking 675 mg of ashwagandha per day for 90 days significantly increased several key fertility measures.
+A placebo-controlled study involving 42 men found that taking 675 mg of ashwagandha daily for 90 days significantly improved several key fertility measures.

 Shilajit

-Another study found an increase in total testosterone by 23% and an increase in free testosterone by 19%.
+Another clinical trial showed that Shilajit increased total testosterone by 23% and free testosterone by 19%.

 Tongkat Ali